 Resting metabolic rate (RMR) and basal metabolic rate (BMR) are often used interchangeably to define how much energy the body uses at rest.
 These values are typically synonymous, however do differ very slightly.

-Basal metabolic rate is the amount of energy needed for vital physiological functions, such as your breathing, your heart beating, and your brain activity.
+Basal metabolic rate is the amount of energy needed during complete physical, mental, and digestive rest.
 This amount of energy required is measured in calories.

 Therefore, BMR is basically your body’s energy needs at a perfect steady state.
 Your true BMR would be found after a full eight hours of sleep when your body is at complete rest and not digesting food or performing other metabolic functions.

 Resting metabolic rate, also referred to as resting energy expenditure (REE), encompasses all of these functions, but is measured under less strict conditions.
 This makes it slightly less accurate than BMR.

 Determining your precise RMR can be done in a lab setting with indirect calorimetry.
 Unlike measuring BMR in a lab, measuring RMR can be done under less strict conditions.